MMV-Lab/mmv_h4tracks/README.md

 ## Installation

-You can install `mmv_hitl4trk` via [pip]:
+You can install `mmv_h4tracks` via [pip]:

-    pip install mmv_hitl4trk
+    pip install mmv_h4tracks

 By default, CPU is used for segmentation computing.
-We have tried to optimize the CPU computing time, but still recommend GPU computing.
+We did our best to optimize the CPU computing time, but still recommend GPU computing.
 For more detailed instructions on how to install GPU support look [here](https://github.com/MouseLand/cellpose#gpu-version-cuda-on-windows-or-linux).

 <!--